 While for-profit schools boast that they do not use taxpayer dollars to fund their programs, that is not entirely true.
 According to the report, these for-profit schools have the highest percentage of students seeking financial aid to fund their studies.
 While community colleges only have 13 percent of their student population borrowing to pay tuition costs, and public universities have 48 percent of their student population seeking federal aid, for-profit schools have 96 percent of their students receiving some sort of financial aid.
 Since this includes primarily Pell grants and student loans that taxpayers help fund, the bite out of the taxpayer’s pocket for these schools is actually larger than one might think.

 The Harkin Report did more than simply list the problems found with for-profit schools; it also provided recommendations on how those issues could be fixed.
 Some of the recommendations from this report include:

 Since lax accreditation is cited as one of the contributors to the problems with for-profit institutions, the Harkin Report recommends that accreditation guidelines be tightened to more accurately reflect the quality of the institution.
-That process may require additional manpower, since the exponential growth of for-profits in recent year has in part contributed to the looser accreditation standards.
+That process may require additional manpower since the exponential growth of for-profits in recent years has in part contributed to the looser accreditation standards.

 “Accrediting agencies have been overwhelmed by the rapid growth of the non-traditional educational organizations, whose size and methods of education are unfamiliar and demand different protocols of assessment,” the report was quoted as saying at Inside Higher Ed.